Open Accessibility Menu

 • Angioplasty: The doctor puts a small balloon-tipped catheter into a blood vessel.
 Then the doctor inflates the balloon to open an area of blockage inside the vessel.

-• Embolization: Procedure in which a substance is administered through a catheter into a blood vessel to stop blood flow through that vessel.
+• Embolization: This is a procedure in which a substance or coil is administered through a catheter into a blood vessel to stop blood flow through that vessel.
 This can be done to control bleeding.

-• Intravascular Ultrasound: An ultrasound used to see inside a blood vessel to find problems.
+• Intravascular Ultrasound: This is an ultrasound used to see inside a blood vessel to find problems.

 Oncology Procedures

-• Biopsy: This is an image guided, minimally invasive process to retrieve a small tissue sampling to assist in cancer diagnosis and treatment.
+• Biopsy: This is an image-guided, minimally invasive procedure to retrieve a small tissue sampling to assist in cancer diagnosis and treatment.

-• Chemoembolization: A liver cancer treatment using microscopic beads infused with a chemotherapy drug that are injected directly into the artery that supplies blood to the tumor in the liver.
+• Chemoembolization: This is a liver cancer treatment using microscopic beads infused with a chemotherapy drug that are injected directly into the artery that supplies blood to the tumor in the liver.
 The artery is then blocked off or embolized.

-• Cryoablation: A process in which extreme cold is used to freeze and kill abnormal cancerous and precancerous cells.
+• Cryoablation: This is a process in which extreme cold is used to freeze and kill abnormal cancerous and precancerous cells.

-• Y-90: Liver cancer treatment using radioactive microscopic beads that are injected directly into the artery that supplies blood to the tumor in the liver.
-The artery is then blocked off and the tumor is treated with very localized radiation.
+• Y-90: This is a liver cancer treatment using radioactive microscopic beads that are injected directly into the artery that supplies blood to the tumor in the liver.
+The artery is then blocked off, and the tumor is treated with very localized radiation.

 Other Interventional Radiology Procedures